Pride of America

 What We Love

 Moderno Churrascaria: The Brazilian steakhouse is a carnivore’s fantasy, with so many meats carved tableside you’ll be begging for mercy.
 It’s totally worth the $24.95 upcharge.
-Tip: book ahead to dine on embarkation night for a magical view of Honolulu during sail-away, and trade the morning buffet frenzy at the Aloha Café for a leisurely breakfast with a view here at no extra charge.
+Tip: Book ahead to dine on embarkation night for a magical view of Honolulu during sail-away.

 Best Known For

-All Hawaii, All the Time: The line boasts that you have 100 hours in port on the weeklong itinerary, offering plenty of time to experience the islands’ beaches, volcanoes, and rain forests.
-Those hours in port include overnights in Maui and Kauai, providing extra time to see the sights without rushing back to the ship.
+All Hawaii, All the Time: The line boasts that you have 100 hours in port on the week-long itinerary, offering plenty of time to experience the islands’ beaches, volcanoes, and rain forests.
+Those hours in port include overnights in Maui, Kauai, and the Big Island, providing extra time to see the sights without rushing back to the ship.

 Find a Cruise